spice2x/substream/README.md

 Add `-apipass <password>` if you want the input connection encrypted.

-## Running
+## Running the substream server

-Double-click `serve.bat`, then open the URL it prints.
-To use it from a phone or tablet, pick the one with the PC's network address.
+Double-click `serve.bat` to start the server.
+It doesn't have to be on the same PC that is running spice2x.

+## Connecting a client

+Open a web browser on any device and navigate to one of the URLs shown by the server.

-On iPhone and iPad, use Share then Add to Home Screen and launch it from there - iOS has no fullscreen button to offer, but a home screen app runs without browser chrome.
+To make the web page full screen on iOS, use Share then Add to Home Screen and launch it from there.

-Opening `index.html` directly also works if the browser is on the same PC as the game.

-## Usage
+## Options

-Fill in the host, press Connect, and touch the screen.
-Settings are remembered.
+Fill in the host, press Connect.
+Settings are remembered, including the password, in plain text.

 | Setting       | Notes                                             |
 | ------------- | ------------------------------------------------- |